Dehghanni/Teofl/Writing.md

 **General:**

+As pediatricians say, the more the children play video games, the more deteriorated their eyesight becomes.

 The Internet has become a double-edged sword.
 On the one hand, …

 From campus to city or the other way around